 Photodynamic Therapy is a procedure designed to target harmful agents in the body such as cancer cells, precancerous lesions, and to treat a variety of skin conditions, including acne, psoriasis, and age-related macular degeneration.
 The treatment, which can be known by many names, including PDT, photoradiation therapy, phototherapy and photochemotherapy, is a two part treatment.
 First, a drug known as a photosensitizer, is administered to the patient topically and applied to the skin.
 A photosensitizer, known also as a photosensitizing agent, is a type of drug that it sensitive to a certain wavelength of light, meaning that once the drug has entered the patient’s body, there are no toxic affects until a light is applied to the treatment area.
 The second part of the treatment is the use of a light to activate the photosensitizer drug that remains in the harmful cells or agents in the body while leaving the normal cells unaffected.
 The light can either be administered via a laser, Blue light, or a light-emitting diode (LED) light.

 Photodynamic therapy is a very elegant way to remove superficial skin cancer without any disruption to your normal daily activities.
 PDT is a very popular procedure for superficial skin cancer treatment and photodamage.
-It is a completely noninvasive procedure which means that you can return home immediately after your outpatient treatment procedure, meaning that you can return home back to your normal activities immediately after treatment.
+It is a completely noninvasive procedure which means that you can return home immediately after your outpatient treatment procedure and resume normal activities immediately after treatment.
 The treatment has been shown to be just as effective at eliminating superficial skin cancer as surgery without damaging the normal cells in the treatment area, thereby preventing unwanted scars.
 Additionally, there are no long-term side effects associated with the treatment.

 When looking to treat several forms of cancer, pre-cancerous lesions, and a variety of skin conditions with photodynamic therapy, there are only a few doctor’s offices, and dermatologists with the proper equipment and expertise.
 In New York City, experienced, board-certified dermatologist, Dr. Michele Green, is able to treat patients with PDT in her Upper East Side dermatology office.
+Castle Connolly, New York Magazine, and Super Doctors consistently vote Dr. Green as one of the best physicians in New York for her expertise and dedication to patient care.
 With the photosensitizing agent, Levulan Kerastick, Dr. Green is able to treat pre-cancerous lesions, called actinic keratoses, stubborn acne vulgaris, and other forms of sun damage.
 Dr. Green has been recognized as an international expert in dermatology, and in cosmetically elegant ways of removing photo damage and precancerous lesions, to leave you with beautiful, clear skin.

 What is photodynamic therapy used to treat?